 Wait for the process to finish, and then restart your computer.
 Log in with your old User Account and you'll be able to use the User Profile documents again.

 Part 1 includes comprehensive solutions to help you bring all lost User Profile documents back.
 However, do you know that there is even an easier and better way to prevent this disaster from happening?

 Here, we've covered several practical tips that can help you protect your User Profile and even Windows system.
 Follow along to learn how to protect your valuable files and Windows system:

 - 1. Copy User Profile with File History

 File History in Windows 10 can help you copy individual files and save them as a backup.
 You can use this feature to selectively backup your User Profile.

 - 2. Use Windows Backup Software - EaseUS Todo Backup

 This backup software enables you to selectively back up the User Profile folder or the whole Windows system in only 3 steps.
 All you need is to decide what you want to protect.

 - 3. Create a Windows Restore Point

 To do so, you need to first enable the System Protection by going to System Properties > clicking System Protection > Selecting System C: drive and clicking "Configure" > Clicking "Enable".

-Then, follow the on-screen guidelines to browse to a large enough drive that can create and save the Windows restore points.
+Then, follow the on-screen guidelines to browse to a large enough drive to create and save the Windows restore points.

 Recover Deleted User Profiles and Files in Windows FAQs